jordipynb/sudoku_hidato/README.md

 # Sudoku Hidato
-Haskell project to solve and generate Sudoku Hidato
+Haskell project to solve and generate Sudoku Hidato.
 To run the code you must have the Haskell compiler installed.
 ```
 > ghci